mT5: A massively multilingual pre-trained text-to-text transformer: Conclusion

 \section{Conclusion}

 In this paper, we introduced mT5 and mC4: massively multilingual variants of the T5 model and C4 dataset.
-We demonstrated that the T5 recipe is straightforwardly applicable to the multilingual setting, and achieve strong performance on a diverse set of benchmarks.
-We release all of the code and pre-trained datasets used in this paper to facilitate future work on multilingual language understanding.\footnote{\url{https://goo.gle/mt5-code}}
+We demonstrated that the T5 recipe is straightforwardly applicable to the multilingual setting, and achieved strong performance on a diverse set of benchmarks.
+We also characterized illegal predictions that can occur in zero-shot evaluation of multilingual pre-trained generative models, and described a simple technique to avoid this issue.
+We release all code and pre-trained datasets used in this paper to facilitate future work on multilingual language understanding.\footnote{\url{https://goo.gle/mt5-code}}